 It’s all about you.
 We want to help you make the right coverage choices.

 Advertiser Disclosure: We strive to help you make confident insurance decisions.
 Comparison shopping should be easy.
-We partner with top insurance providers.
-This doesn't influence our content.
-Our opinions are our own.
+We are not affiliated with any one insurance company and cannot guarantee quotes from any single insurance company.

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about insurance.
 Our goal is to be an objective, third-party resource for everything insurance related.
 We update our site regularly, and all content is reviewed by insurance experts.

 The theory behind these cameras is that they provide the benefit of reduced car insurance costs because people will drive safer, knowing that these cameras can catch reckless drivers in the act.
 It has also been stated that these cameras save taxpayer money as well.
 All of these things have been said, but the truth is these statements are false.

 There may be an increased risk of accidents in areas where these cameras are located.
 People get nervous about the prospect of getting a ticket in the mail and have been known to slam on the breaks to avoid getting their picture taken.
 This can cause accidents to increase.

 Analysis of the IIHS findings has revealed that there are some “major research design flaws” like incomplete statistics being used and bad analysis techniques too.
-The fact of the matter is that these traffic cameras that are funded by the public, result in increased DMV costs, Emergency Services costs and actually increase
+The fact of the matter is that these traffic cameras that are funded by the public, result in increased DMV costs, Emergency Services costs and actually increase car insurance rates.

 On a disappointing and related note, there have been several cities in the U.S. that have been found guilty of an insidious new practice.
 These cities have shortened the time of yellow lights in their districts.
 These shortened yellow lights cause more people to run red lights.

 he cameras would take pictures of license plates and the plate numbers would be run against a database program to determine drivers that are driving without car insurance.
 This is a disturbing trend in the legal system.
 InsureNet even stated that in addition to Chicago, they anticipate 3 or 4 more states to sign on for this program in the very near future.